-My latest project is a series of prints made from the surface of Belongil Creek.
+My creek print series is made from the surface of Belongil Creek and other estuaries near where I live.
 The seasons, the weather, the movements of aquatic life and the daily tidal patterns, are some of the many cyclical factors that effect the contours and water quality of an estuary.
 Often, and sometimes not so often, a sort of scum builds up on the surface of the creek near its edges.
 Drawing from a similar project of mine in Bangkok, I decided to try to capture this on canvas.
-In the over burdened waterways of Bangkok, the thick layer floating on the water surface was nauseating.
+In the heavily burdened waterways of Bangkok, the thick layer floating on the water surface was nauseating.
 The work was an environmental statement, aimed to draw attention to a long overlooked problem.
-But here on the banks of Belongil Creek, where there is very little human impact, the floating film is very subtle and beautiful.
-Even the most transparent of surface covering leaves a beautiful mark when transferred onto the canvas.
-To make a print, I simply place the canvas onto the surface of the water, and carefully lift it off again.
-Like the start of my paintings, I have little control over what happens here, some will drip away and some will remain.
-After drying, and fixing the prints, I decide whether to work on them further with acrylic mediums and transparent glazes.
+But here on the banks of Belongil Creek, where there is little human impact in comparison, the floating film is very subtle and beautiful.
+The film is sepia in colour, made up of a combination of decaying microscopic phytoplankton and tannin.
+It floats on the surface of the creek because of its natural oils.
+It is a part of the estuary’s natural cyclical rhythm.